 Part of Benevolent Dynamics’ raison d’être, as it were, is the rediscovery and reclamation of lost knowledge towards its utility in our everyday lives.
 The end goal, of course, being the hopeful rekindling of humanity’s extropic flame lighting our way once more throughout the galaxy.

 One of the more interesting technological mysteries currently under our scrutiny is that of simulated sentience.
-Androids, while not entirely uncommon in and around the various stations we currently inhabit, function in certain ways that are, as of yet, still not fully grasped.
-As such, the ‘population’ of these more complex systems, such as androids, are finite.
-We have the knowledge to activate them, to repair certain superficial issues and the like, but to fully program the software behind the android’s behavior is something we are still striving to understand.
+Androids, gynoids, and the gender neutral xynoids, while not entirely uncommon in and around the various stations we currently inhabit, function in certain ways that are, as of yet, still not fully grasped.
+As such, the ‘population’ of these more complex systems are finite.
+We have the knowledge to activate them, to (more often than not, with their own help) repair certain superficial issues and the like, but to fully program the software behind their behavior is something we are still striving to understand.

-To date, we have gleaned certain parameters that lie at the surface of an android’s operational matrix.
+To date, we have gleaned certain parameters that lie at the surface of an android, gynoid, or xynoid's operational matrix.
 These rules correlate with certain ancient texts that originated from Earth and govern the behavior of these systems.

 - This unit may not harm humanity, or by inaction, allow humanity to come to harm.